TituxMetal/fullstack-bootcamp-trip-cost-node-api/README.md

 # Trip Cost Calculator API

-A simple api that calculate the cost of your trip based on expenses you make, eg.gasline, hotels, food, tickets...
+A simple api that calculate the cost of your trip based on expenses you make, eg.gasoline, hotels, food, tickets...

 This project is made with NodeJs, Express, MongoDb and uses Javascript Esnext syntax.